Avaiga/taipy-doc/docs/manuals/core/config/scenario-config.md

 ```
 In the small examples above, we create a scenario configuration `ScenarioConfig^` from task configurations and
-defined sequences of that scenario configuration.
+define sequences for that scenario configuration.
 You can refer back to the sequence concept in
 [Sequence concept](../concepts/pipeline.md).

 When defining a sequence in a `ScenarioConfig^`, you need to provide a dictionary with the sequence name as the key
-and a list of task configurations that belongs to the sequence as the value.
+and a list of task configurations that belong to the sequence as the value.
 Note that the task configurations of the
 sequence must also exist in the tasks of the scenario configuration.

 # Using Cycles